|Nutrition Facts (per serving)|

 Dense, rich, and luxurious are a few terms that come to mind when describing this chocolate fondant cake recipe, which unbelievably is also a flourless chocolate cake.
 The cake is made with bittersweet chocolate and a touch of vanilla, plus the beauty of this recipe is it also makes a silky loaf cake, or gateau, that melts in your mouth.
-A cake perfect for anyone with a restricted diet of no gluten or wheat free.
+A cake perfect for anyone with a restricted diet of no gluten or wheat-free.

 The cake can be made in a loaf shape and cut into thick fingers or as a classic round and cut into wedges.
 Both are equally as good.

-Cook's note: This flourless chocolate cake recipe is very similar to a chocolate truffle in both flavor and texture; always use a premium chocolate with a good cocoa content of at least +50% for the best results.
+Cook's note: This flourless chocolate cake recipe is very similar to a chocolate truffle in both flavor and texture; always use premium chocolate with a good cocoa content of at least +50% for the best results.

-- 1 egg yolk
+1 large egg yolk

-- 1/3 cup granulated sugar
+1/3 cup sugar

-- 7 tablespoons whole milk
+7 tablespoons whole milk

-- 8 ounces bittersweet chocolate, finely chopped
+8 ounces bittersweet chocolate, finely chopped

-- 2 teaspoons vanilla extract
+2 teaspoons vanilla extract

 In a large saucepan, stir together the egg yolk and the granulated sugar until it turns light yellow and slightly foamy.
 In a separate small saucepan over low heat, bring the milk to a simmer.